 Solid Wall Insulation can be applied to the internal surface of the walls using either stud walls or insulation boards.
 Stud walls tend to be stronger and can hold the weight of cupboards etc. but they are generally thicker than insulation boards.
 This type of insulation is less popular than External Wall because it is more disruptive and there are generally more fitting & fixtures to move.

-We cannot help with grants to install this form of Solid Wall Insulation to the inside of your home but we may be able to assist at a later date.
+We cannot help with Solid Wall Insulation grants to install this form of insulation to the inside of your home but we may be able to assist at a later date.